whosonfirst/whosonfirst-www/www/blog/2018/02/27/why-of-the-how/index.md

 * https://github.com/whosonfirst/go-whosonfirst-spr#interface

-_See the way the definition for `Id()` return a string instead of an integer?
+_See the way the definition for the `Id()` method returns a string instead of an integer?
 Yeah... something something something other data sources something something something..._

 ![](images/mushrooms-peas.jpg)

-To answer your immediate question of "is this stuff all documented somewhere" the answer is yes, here:
+To answer your immediate question of _"Is this stuff all documented somewhere?"_ the answer is yes, here:

 * https://github.com/whosonfirst/whosonfirst-properties/tree/master/properties